VPAC/seqpar/sequentialandparallelprogramming.md

 Because OpenMP runs in parallel programs should be written in a manner to be thread-safe, which includes the consideration of race conditions.
 The possibility of multiple threads accessing the same variable and changing its value, for example, may lead to significant and disasterous problems.
 For example, two threads could be involved in the incrementing of a variable and then printing out the value.
 The possibility exists, in a non-thread safe program, that thread1 updates the variable,  thread2 then updates the variable, thread1 gets the variable and prints it (or uses it to update another value), but does not realise that the value has been updated by thread2.
 In this case, parallelisation have provided performance but at the cost of giving wrong and possibly unpredictably wrong answers.
 To avoid a situation like this, there must be some way of synchronising tasks to produce the correct result.
 This does require a degree of stepping back into a serial program perspective.

 There are a number of directives that can do this.
 The _master_ directive specifies a region of code that can only be executed by the master thread of the team.
 All other threads ignore this section, there are no implied barriers to entry or exit, and it is not possible to branch into, or out of, this directive region.
 In a similar manner the _critical_ directive specifies a region of code that can only be executed by one thread of the team (any thread, not just the master thread).
 As per the _master_ directive, it is not possible to branch into, or out of, a critical region.
 If a thread is currently executing inside a critical region and another thread reaches the region, it will block until the first thread exits the region, thus providing a locking mechanism.
 Critical regions may have a name associated with them as an optional clause, which means multiple different critical regions can exist, and those with the same name are treated as being part of the same region (all those which are unnamed are treated as being the same section).
 In Fortran only te names of critical constructs are global entities; ensure that the name does not conflicts with any other entity, as the behaviour cannot be predicted.
 The following are simple code examples illustrating the critical directive and region Note the `shared` clause in the parallel region, specifying that the variables are shared among all threads, but the critical regions ensures that only one thread at a time executes in the region.

+To give a summary, OpenMP provides the tools to control how a program synchronises threads in a parallel region.
+The _critical_ directive will ensure that the code block will only be executed one thread at a time, rather than simultaneously, and can be used to protect shared variables from race conditions.
+The _atomic_ directive ensure that memory updates are performed atomically.
+The _ordered_ directive ensures that a structured block is exectured in the order in which iterations would occur in a sequential loop.
+The _barrier_ directive ensures that each thread waits until all of the other threads of a team have reached this point (again, work-sharing constructs have an implicit barrier), whereas the _nowait_ directive allows threads to continue without waiting to threads in the team to finish.
+Basically, the programmer has control - which means that they must _think_ about what their threads are doing.
+Which is why breaking a program down to smaller components is a good strategy for controlling expected outcomes.

 ```